 Let me leap forward a few years to 2001 at the Maritime Museum in Sydney, when the 61st reunion of the Dunera Boys their families and friends was being held.
 Its not far from the place they first landed in Australia on the transport ship Dunera in 1940.

-As already noted, they had been 2000 of the Jewish refugees who fled to England from Germany and Austria.
-England was afraid they might be a security risk so put them into internment camps and later shipped them to camps in Australia; a miserable cargo - unwanted and uncertain of their future.
+As noted, they had been 2000 of the Jewish refugees who fled to England from Germany and Austria.
+England feared they might be a security risk so put them into internment camps and later shipped them to camps in Australia; a miserable cargo - unwanted and uncertain of their future.
 Many of the Dunera Boys went on to become prominent lawyers, doctors, businessmen, professors and artists.

 At the Dunera reunion there was plenty of talk about the past, but also about current world headlines regarding the asylum seekers on board the tragic ship, Tampa.
 Think of events that rocked Australia at that moment and consider the coincidence of place (Sydney wharf), time (2001) and theme (desperate refugees)!